 Tutoring is available at the Preparatory Mathematics Tutorial Lab in 101C Ewing.
-In 116 Ewing, the department maintains a small list of people available for individual fee-based tutoring.
-Group tutoring is available through the Academic Services Center, which also maintains a list of tutors.
+The lab also maintains a list of tutors available for individual instruction.
+Group tutoring through the Academic Services Center is usually arranged a few weeks into the semester.